This website is intended for US Healthcare Professionals.

 References

 1. Jordan MB, Allen CE, Weitzman S, Filipovich AH, McClain KL.
 How I treat hemophagocytic lymphohistiocytosis.
 Blood.
-2011;118(15):4041-4052. doi: https://doi.org/10.1182/blood-2011-03-278127.
+2011;118(15):4041-4052. doi:10.1182/blood-2011-03-278127

-11. Sepulveda F, de Saint Basile G. Hemophagocytic syndrome: primary forms and predisposing conditions.
+8. Sepulveda FE, de Saint Basile G. Hemophagocytic syndrome: primary forms and predisposing conditions.
 Curr Opin Immunol.
-2017; 49:20-26. http://dx.doi.org/10.1016/j.coi.2017.08.004.
+2017;49:20-26. doi:10.1016/j.coi.2017.08.004

 Getting patients to transplant

-Treatment has 2 main goals:
+Primary HLH treatment has 3 main goals:

-Condition for transplant
+Prepare for transplant

 The treatment landscape